benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/0-setup/3-cloud9/_index.en.md

 Your Cloud9 environment will have access to the same AWS resources as the user with which you logged into the AWS Management Console.
 We strongly recommend using Cloud9 to complete this workshop.

-Take a few minutes now and setup your Cloud9 development environment.
+Take a few minutes now and set up your Cloud9 development environment.
 Cloud9 works best with Chrome or Firefox, not Safari.
 It cannot be used from a tablet.

 ## Starting AWS Cloud9 ##